 There is a lot of history that has happened in Luza Square.
 Croatian sovereignty was proclaimed here, and several trials and executions have happened there.

 This is the center of the medieval city, and overall a nice place to soak in the surrounding life and architecture.
-But this also means that Luža Square can get quite crowded in the high season.
+But this also means Luža Square can get quite crowded in the high season.
 The best time to visit it is early in the morning or in the evening as the last thing that you do in the Old Town Dubrovnik.

 Church of Saint Blaise

 Right next to Luza Square you’ll find the Church of Saint Blaise.
-It was built in 1715 in Venetian Baroque style.
+It was built in 1715 in the Venetian Baroque style.